China locks down third city, raising affected to 20 million - KTVZ

 China locks down third city, raising affected to 20 million

 BEIJING (AP) — A third Chinese city has locked down its residents because of a COVID-19 outbreak, raising the number confined to their homes in China to about 20 million people.
-It wasn’t clear how long the lockdown of Anyang city, home to 5.5 million people, would last as a notice said it was being done to facilitate mass testing but did not indicate if it would end when the testing is completed.
-Another 13 million people are locked down in the city of Xi’an and 1.1 million in Yuzhou.
+It wasn’t clear how long the lockdown of Anyang, home to 5.5 million people, would last.
+Mass testing was being enforced, standard procedure whenever outbreaks pop up around the country.
+Another 13 million people are locked down in the city of Xi’an and 1.1 million in Yuzhou, with a restrictions imposed on the port city of Tianjin, only about an hour from Beijing, which is to host the Winter Olympics from Feb.
+4. Hong Kong has closed kindergartens and primary schools after infections were reported in students.

 Comments